 Trusted and Secure AI Coding Assistant: Tabnine

-Tabnine is a seasoned veteran on AI software development tools list.
+Tabnine is a seasoned veteran on the AI software development tools list.
 Built on GPT-4o and Claude 3.5 sonnet and with enterprise-grade security in mind, it delivers context-aware autocompletions personalized to your team.
 Tabnine’s strong points are:

 - Security: A safe bet when your team needs reliable AI coding without compromising policy, including minimum IP liability of third-party models.